 Unfortunately, addictive substances can worsen anger issues, impair your judgment, inhibit self-control, and make you act out in violent, aggressive ways.
 Luckily, many treatment programs, including Genesis Recovery, offer anger management programs that can help you effectively deal with anger and recover from addiction.

-Recovering from addictive substances can trigger a number of emotions.
+Recovering from addictive substances can trigger-on-oner a number of emotions.
 Detoxification, or detox, is a process that eliminates substances from the body.
 While this is a positive step, the detox process can also provoke withdrawal symptoms such as anger and hostility.
 Even after physical withdrawal symptoms dissipate, many recovering addicts continue to feel irritation throughout the recovery process.
 If not managed correctly, unresolved anger and passive-aggressive behavior can inhibit the recovery process in a number of ways.

 Anger can cause addicted individuals in recovery to: